percona/percona-server/doc/source/tokudb/tokudb_troubleshooting.rst

 Reference Manual: `AUTO_INCREMENT handling in InnoDB
 <http://dev.mysql.com/doc/refman/8.0/en/innodb-auto-increment-handling.html>`_.

-In addition, when using the ``REPLACE INTO`` or ``INSERT IGNORE`` on tables with no secondary indexes or tables where secondary indexes are subsets of the primary, the session variable :variable:`tokudb_pk_insert_mode` controls whether row based replication will work.
+In addition, when using the ``REPLACE INTO`` or ``INSERT IGNORE`` on tables with no secondary indexes or tables where secondary indexes are subsets of the primary, the session variable :ref:`tokudb_pk_insert_mode` controls whether row based replication will work.

 **Uninformative error message**: The ``LOAD DATA INFILE`` command can sometimes produce ``ERROR 1030 (HY000): Got error 1 from storage engine``.
 The message